iboB/ibob.github.com/_posts/2018-11-19-stars-sdsl-lite.md

 excerpt: A powerful and flexible C++11 library implementing succinct data structures
 ---

-This is one of the main reasons I started projects stars.
+This is one of the main reasons I started Projects Stars.
 I had starred SDSL some years ago because it looks interesting and completely forgotten about it until now.
 It still looks interesting.

 | Summary | |
 |---|---|